-# Use an empty array to ignore all files: :includes: # Use an array of wildcards for groups of files with similar extensions: :includes: - "*.md" - "*.mkd" - "*.markdown" # Use a mix of wild cards and relative names/paths to customized as necessary: :includes: - "README.md" - "docs/*.md" - "*.markdown" # Use a recursive glob to traverse and update all sub-directories: :includes: - "**/*.md"
+# Use an empty array to ignore all files: :patterns: # Use an array of wildcards for groups of files with similar extensions: :patterns: - "*.md" - "*.mkd" - "*.markdown" # Use a mix of wild cards and relative names/paths to customized as necessary: :patterns: - "README.md" - "docs/*.md" - "*.markdown" # Use a recursive glob to traverse and update all sub-directories: :patterns: - "**/*.md"

 You can add Rake support by adding the following to your

 begin require "tocer/rake/register" rescue LoadError => error puts error.message end Tocer::Rake::Register.call

-Once configured, the following tasks will be available (i.e.
+Once required and registered, the following tasks will be available (i.e.

 bundle exec rake -T):

 rake toc[label,includes] # Insert/Update Table of Contents

-…which can be called as follows (quotes are not necessary if spaces are not used):
+You can invoke the task as follows (quotes are only necessary if spaces are used):

 rake toc["## Example, *.md"]